Side-On/home-fitness/README.md

 - User wants to get a record of their order
 - User wants to only see products of a certain type
 - User wants to sort all items by price
+- User wants to search for items based on the category, name or description of the item
+- User wants to see what is in there bag, and change the items inside it
+- User want a confirmation that an item has been successfully ordered

 ## Site owner features
 - Owner wants to be able to create, remove, update and delete products